-Go to Retiree Tax Map Nebraska Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Least Tax-Friendly Nebraska is the least tax-friendly state in the nation for retirees, primarily because of steep income and property taxes.
-The Cornhusker State taxes some Social Security benefits and most other retirement income, including IRA withdrawals, 401(k) funds, and public and private pensions.
-Residents can subtract Social Security income included in federal adjusted gross income if their AGI is $58,000 or less for married couples filing jointly or $43,000 for single residents.
-However, if their income exceeds the applicable threshold, their Social Security benefits are taxed by Nebraska to the same extent that they’re taxed on the federal level.
-Plus, the top income tax rate kicks in pretty quickly.Nebraska's average property taxes are the eighth-highest in the country.
-Seniors can get an exemption for up to $40,000 of assessed value, but it’s restricted to single filers earning less than $28,201 and married filers earning less than $33,901.
-State Sales Tax 5.5% state levy.
-Localities can add as much as 2.0%, and the average combined rate is 6.88%, according to the Tax Foundation.
-Income Tax Range Low: 2.46% (on up to $3,150 of taxable income for single filers and $6,290 for married couples filing jointly)High: 6.84% (on taxable income over $30,420 for single filers and $60,480 for married couples filing jointly)Effective tax rate: 3.23% for single filers, 5.22% for joint filers Social Security Social Security benefits are not taxed for joint filers with a federal adjusted gross income of $58,000 or less and other taxpayers with a federal AGI of $43,000 or less.
+State tax rates and rules for income, sales, property, estate, and other taxes that impact retirees.
+Go to Retiree Tax Map Nebraska Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Least Tax-Friendly Nebraska is one of the least tax-friendly state in the nation for retirees, primarily because of steep income and property taxes.
+The Cornhusker State taxes Social Security benefits received by seniors with income over a threshold amount.
+Most other retirement income, including public and private pensions, IRA withdrawals and 401(k) funds are taxed, too.
+Plus, the top income tax rate kicks in pretty quickly.Nebraska's median property tax rate is also the ninth-highest in the country.
+Seniors can get an exemption for up to $40,000 of assessed value, but there are income thresholds for this tax break, too.Moderate sales tax rates help.
+But they're not enough to offer much of a counter balance to the state's lofty income and property taxes.
+Income Tax Range Low: 2.46% (on up to $3,290 of taxable income for single filers and $6,570 for married couples filing jointly)High: 6.84% (on taxable income over $31,750 for single filers and $63,500 for married couples filing jointly) Taxation of Social Security Benefits For 2020, Social Security benefits are not taxed for joint filers with a federal adjusted gross income of $59,100 or less and other taxpayers with a federal AGI of $44,460 or less (AGI threshold amounts for 2021 are not available yet).
 For taxpayers exceeding these thresholds, Social Security benefits are taxed by Nebraska to the same extent they are taxed at the federal level.
-Exemptions for Other Retirement Income Military retirees can choose to exclude either (1) 40% of military retirement income for seven years, or (2) 15% of military retirement income for all years beginning at age 67.Railroad Retirement benefits are fully exempt.
-Property Taxes In Nebraska, residents pay an average of $1,855 in taxes per $100,000 of assessed home value.
+Tax Breaks for Other Retirement Income Military retirees can choose to exclude either (1) 40% of military retirement income for seven years, or (2) 15% of military retirement income for all years beginning at age 67.
+(Beginning in 2022, 50% of military retirement can be excluded to the extent it's included in federal AGI.)Railroad Retirement benefits are fully exempt.
+Sales Tax 5.5% state levy.
+Localities can add as much as 2.5%, and the average combined rate is 6.94%, according to the Tax Foundation.Groceries: ExemptClothing: TaxableMotor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Nebraska, the median property tax rate is $1,614 per $100,000 of assessed home value.
 People over age 65 who own and occupy their residence from January 1 through August 15 and meet income restrictions qualify for a homestead exemption that exempts all or a portion of a property's value from taxation.
-Single filers earning less than $28,201 and married filers earning less than $33,901 qualify for the maximum exemption of the taxable value of their homestead, up to $40,000 or 100% of the county's average assessed value of single-family residential properties, whichever is greater.
-Vehicle Taxes Sales tax is due.
-Additionally, the state charges an annual tax based on value.
-For a 3-year-old car that was $20,000 when new, the tax would be $240.
-Inheritance and Estate Taxes With Nebraska's inheritance tax, the closer the heir's relationship to the decedent, the smaller the tax rate and the greater the exemption.
-For example, the tax on heirs who are immediate relatives is only 1% and does not apply to property that is worth less than $40,000.
-For remote relatives, the tax rate is 13% and the exemption amount is $15,000.
+For 2021 applications, single filers earning less than $29,801 and married filers earning less than $35,101 qualify for the maximum exemption of the taxable value of their homestead, up to $40,000 or 100% of the county's average assessed value of single-family residential properties, whichever is greater.
+Annual Car Taxes and Fees An annual vehicle excise tax based on the car's sticker price (MSRP) and age is imposed until the vehicle is 14 years old.
+Estate and Inheritance Taxes With Nebraska's inheritance tax, the closer the heir's relationship to the decedent, the smaller the tax rate and the greater the exemption (surviving spouses are exempt from the tax).
+For example, the tax on heirs who are immediate relatives (e.g., parents, grandparents, siblings, children and other lineal descendants) is only 1% and does not apply to property that is worth less than $40,000.
+For remote relatives (e.g., uncles, aunts, nieces, nephews), the tax rate is 13% and the exemption amount is $15,000.
 For all other heirs, the tax is imposed at an 18% rate on property worth $10,000 or more.